TeamFAPS/PSVita-RE-tools/README.md

 Windows:
 	1. Plugin the vita into the pc.

 	2. Download the program “Zadig”.
 This will provide generic USB drivers for the vita.

 	3. In Zadig, make sure that “Options>List All Devices” is checked.

 	4. In the dropdown menu, select the “PS Vita”.
 Make sure it is not the Type B driver, this means that the plugin is not running.

 	5. In the dropdown menu in which the green arrow is pointing, select “libusb-win32”.
 	6. Install the driver.

 	7. Unplug then restart the vita.

 	8. Open the mingw64.exe included with msys (it is in the installation path).
 Make sure all the dependencies are installed listed above.
 (You may want to use Administration privileges)

 	9. Be sure the plugin is running on the vita and plug it in to the PC.
 (You may ignore the -7 errors returned)

 	10. Run usbhostfs_pc using mingw64.exe

 	11. Run pspsh.exe using mingw64.exe

-	*NOTE: You can check the “ux0:dump/psp2shell.txt” for logs that have not been sent through USB, make sure the folder exists first.
+*NOTE: You can check “ux0:dump/psp2shell.txt” for logs that have not been sent through USB, make sure the folder exists first.

 To check if it works, a simple way is to open Molecular Shell and activate FTP.

 You should now have USB logging.

 Use in your application you wish to log:

 	ksceDebugPrintf, printf (when SceLibc is included such as in games), or sceClibPrintf